Cannabis in Cyprus: CBD Products’ legal status

 CBD products containing more than 0.2% of THC are illegal in Cyprus.
 These are accessible in the form of edibles, cannabis-infused foods, lotions, cremes, cannabis oil, etc. Regardless, a merchant is not permitted to mention the health benefits of such items.

 HHC Products’ legal status

 HHC is a new, semi-synthetic cannabinoid.
 It began to be sold in Cyprus at the end of 2022.
 The compound has been growing increasingly popular in Cyprus and the EU due to producing similar effects to THC, but being available to be bought legally in a store or even online.
 HHC in Cyprus is accessible in the different forms for any choice: dried, vaping, edibles, oils.

 Legalization efforts

 In de facto independent Northern Cyprus, the first 420 event was held in the capital city Lefkoşa in 2015.
 On April 20, 2017 a small group of protesters carried out an event near the parliament building and made a public statement, demanding the legalization of cannabis sale, consumption, and production within state regulations.
+Volt Cyprus launched a proposal in 2025, calling for the legalisation and regulation of cannabis in Cyprus.